anexia-it/vue-ui-components/README.md

 #### Rendered files (library)
 The library can easily be included into existing projects.
 **ui.umd.js** this is the UMD version of our project.
 These are modules which are capable of working everywhere, be it in the client, on the server or elsewhere.
 **ui.umd.min.js** this is the minified version.
-This version is used to be included directly into websites using the <script> tag.
+This version is used to be included directly into websites using the &lt;script&gt; tag.
 **ui.common.js** this is a commonJS bundle for consuming via bundlers

 ### Run your unit tests